 What Do the CODIS Hit Results Mean?

 There were essentially two groups of untested SAKs in the project: 830 kits that were already in NOPD custody when the project began and 178 kits that were collected in sexual assaults that occurred during the project ("current cases").
-Among the cases that existed before the project began, 10 percent yielded a CODIS hit: 9 percent were hits to an individual who had not previously been identified as a suspect in the case, 0.5 percent were forensic hits in which the offender was unknown, and 0.5 percent were offender hits between an offender (either known or named by the victim) and the evidence.
+Among the cases that existed before the project began, 10 percent yielded a CODIS hit: 9 percent were hits to an individual who had not previously been identified as a suspect in the case, 0.5 percent were forensic hits in which the person who committed the crime was unknown, and 0.5 percent were offender hits between the person who committed the crime (either known or named by the victim) and the evidence.

-Among the current cases, 31.5 percent yielded a CODIS hit: 21.4 percent were hits to an offender who had not previously been identified as a suspect, 1.7 percent were forensic hits in which the offender was unknown, and 8.4 percent were offender hits between an offender (either known or named by the victim) and the evidence.
+Among the current cases, 31.5 percent yielded a CODIS hit: 21.4 percent were hits to an individual who had not previously been identified as a suspect, 1.7 percent were forensic hits in which the person who committed the crime was unknown, and 8.4 percent were offender hits between an the person who committed the crime (either known or named by the victim) and the evidence.

 "I was not surprised that there was a much higher percentage of hits from the current cases, because after Katrina and before the NIJ project began, they already had tested some of the potentially most probative kits," Nelson said.